WeePickMeUp/DevOps-Core-Fundamental-Project/README.md

 - For Pytest help I used these YouTube videos: https://youtu.be/7BJ_BKeeJyM | https://youtu.be/bbp_849-RZ4

-- For help with Python I also needed some support from: https://www.w3schools.com/python/default.asp
+- For Python help I also needed some support from: https://www.w3schools.com/python/default.asp

-- For help with HTML I also needed some support from: https://www.w3schools.com/html/default.asp
+- For HTML help I also needed some support from: https://www.w3schools.com/html/default.asp

 - To get a better understanding of project structure and CRUD fundamentals I used: https://www.digitalocean.com/community/tutorials/build-a-crud-web-app-with-python-and-flask-part-one | https://www.codementor.io/@garethdwyer/building-a-crud-application-with-flask-and-sqlalchemy-dm3wv7yu2